-The “American Dream” is a sort of ethos or a set of beliefs that guide U.S. citizens as they exist on a daily basis.
-The set of ideals – individual rights, freedom, democracy, equality – is arguably centered around the belief that each individual has the right and freedom to seek prosperity and happiness, regardless of where or how they were born and the ability – through hard work – to grow out of whatever social or economic surroundings they find themselves in at any given time.
+The “American Dream” is a sort of ethos or set of beliefs that drive many U.S. citizens as they work toward creating a life for themselves.
+This set of ideals – which includes notions of individual rights, freedom, democracy, and equality – is arguably centered around the belief that each individual has the right and freedom to seek prosperity and happiness, regardless of where or into what circumstances they were born.
+A key element of the American dream is the belief that through hard work and perseverance, anyone can rise “from rags to riches”, becoming financially successful and socially upwardly mobile.

-American writer and historian James Truslow Adams best captured the definition of the American Dream: “Life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement,” with social class or the circumstances surrounding their birth not being a barrier.
+American writer and historian, James Truslow Adams, best captured the definition of the American Dream: “Life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement,” with neither social class nor the circumstances surrounding their birth being a barrier to success.

 The Origin of the American Dream

-It’s important to note that the U.S. Constitution – the foundation of the early 13 states and the document that guides much of how the U.S. functions on a daily basis – reiterates this idea in its Preamble, noting that its purpose is to help “secure the Blessings of Liberty to ourselves and our Posterity.”
+It’s important to note that the U.S. Constitution – the legal foundation that delineates how the government shall operate on a daily basis – reiterates this idea in its Preamble, noting that its purpose is to help “secure the Blessings of Liberty to ourselves and our Posterity.”

-Throughout the existence of this country – both before and after it became its own independent nation – the American Dream has changed, going through a variety of phases and meanings while holding the core beliefs of freedom and happiness in place.
+Throughout the history of the U.S. – both before and after it became an independent nation – the American Dream has changed, going through a variety of forms and meanings while maintaining as its essence the core beliefs of freedom and happiness in place.

-In its earliest years, the dream was centered around the mystery behinds westward expansion and frontier life within the U.S. In 1774, Virginia’s Governor, John Murray, said that most Americans were constantly imagining “the Lands further off are still better than those upon which they are already settled.”
-He also noted the constant dissatisfaction and desire for ever more and better when he said that, “if they attained Paradise, they would move on if they heard of a better place farther west.”
+In its earliest years, the dream was centered around the lure of westward expansion and frontier life within the U.S. In 1774, Virginia’s Governor, John Murray, said that most Americans were constantly imagining that “the Lands further off are still better than those upon which they are already settled.”
+He also noted the constant dissatisfaction and desire for even more and even better when he said that, “If they attained Paradise, they would move on if they heard of a better place farther west.”

 19th Century America

 In the 19th century, the beginnings of mass emigration were affected by and affected the American Dream.
-A perfect example of this is the emigration of many highly-educated Germans who ran to the U.S. after the failing of the 1848 German revolution and the attempt to break down hierarchical standards.
-They were drawn in by the political and economic freedoms embraced in the New World, and the fact that America did not run on the same class system, nor did it subscribe to the notion that a person could only achieve as much as their class dictated.
+A perfect example of this is the emigration of many highly-educated Germans, who ran to the U.S. after the failure of the 1848 German revolution and the attempt to break down hierarchical standards.
+They were drawn by the political and economic freedoms embraced in the New World, and the fact that America did not operate on the same class system, nor did it subscribe to the notion that a person could only achieve as much as their class dictated.

-The American Dream was also drastically shaped by the discovery of gold in the 19th century.
+The American Dream was also significantly shaped and perpetuated by the discovery of gold in the 19th century.
 The 1849 discovery in California drew in hundreds of thousands of men believing that they, too, could pan a fortune overnight.
 While most did not, and in fact, many men spent their families’ entire savings to find nothing, several men did become rich in a matter of days.
-While it has changed over many years and different political and economic phases within the country, the belief that overnight financial success is possible is a piece of the American Dream that still stands today.
+While it has changed through many years and different political and economic circumstances within the country, the belief that personal success is possible for anyone to attain is a dream that still motivates Americans today.

 The 20th Century American Dream

-The term “American Dream” genuinely became popular in the 20th century on the back of James Truslow Adams’ 1931 book, “Epic of America.”
-Adams noted how the American Dream had changed over time and how it was difficult for European aristocracy to understand its value, or why it drew so many immigrants to the states.
+The term “American Dream” became even more popular in the 20th century, partly on the back of James Truslow Adams’ 1931 book, “Epic of America.”
+Adams noted how the American Dream had changed over time and how it was difficult for European aristocracy to understand its value or why it drew so many immigrants to the states.

-Without getting into a lengthy discussion of politics, several political movements – such as the movement for the rights of women to vote, as well as the civil rights movement that flourished in the 1960s, were all parts of what was shaped by and further shaped the American Dream.
+Without getting into a lengthy discussion of politics, several political movements – such as the movement for the right of women to vote, as well as the civil rights movement that flourished in the 1960s – were all parts of what was shaped by, and then further shaped, the American Dream.

-Ultimately, the American Dream maintains a core set of beliefs: the right to certain freedoms that enable every individual to pursue a life full of success and happiness.
-What success and happiness mean to one person is not what it means to another.
+Ultimately, the American Dream maintains a core set of beliefs: the right to certain freedoms that enable every individual to pursue a life of success and happiness.
+What success and happiness mean to one person is not necessarily what they mean to another.
 In the end, it is up to each American to decide what the Dream looks like to them, with the knowledge that America affords them the opportunity to pursue it freely.